Our Monrovia Injury Law Firm Doesn’t Just Win,

 In Personal Injury Cases, What Function Do Expert Witnesses Serve?

-If you intend to seek compensation for future damages, such as anticipated lost income, your Monrovia personal injury attorney might bring in a financial expert to assist with the settlement calculations.
+- Professionals in the Financial Field — If you intend to seek compensation for future damages, such as anticipated lost income, your Monrovia personal injury attorney might bring in a financial expert to assist with the settlement calculations.

-Proving liability in an accident can be a complex undertaking.
+- Accident Reconstruction Experts — Proving liability in an accident can be a complex undertaking.
 Accident reconstruction experts are tasked with reviewing evidence and performing investigations to build visual representations of how an accident happened.

 Should I Visit A Doctor If My Injuries Aren’t Very Serious?

 If you walked away from the scene with what seemed like minor or no injuries, you might not even think of receiving medical attention.
-But there are several reasons why this could end up being a major mistake, not only regarding your health but also regarding your personal injury claim:
+However, there are several reasons why this could end up being a major mistake, not only regarding your health but also regarding your personal injury claim:

-• Moreover, certain types of injuries don’t always present symptoms until several hours or days have passed, especially when it comes to head trauma and soft tissue injuries.
+Moreover, certain types of injuries don’t always present symptoms until several hours or days have passed, especially when it comes to head trauma and soft tissue injuries.
 A concussion, for example, may only manifest symptoms like confusion, headache, or nausea, but it can lead to severe complications without treatment.

-• One of the factors is whether you sought medical attention within a reasonable amount of time.
+One of the factors is whether you sought medical attention within a reasonable amount of time.
 If you don’t visit a doctor within that window, the insurance company may assume your injuries are not very serious and conclude that you do not deserve significant compensation.

 What Is The Time Limit In Monrovia For Filing A Personal Injury Case?